vectorgrp/sil-kit-adapters-tap/tap/demos/DemoWindows/README.md

     .\bin\sil-kit-demo-ethernet-icmp-echo-device.exe --log Debug

-The applications will produce output when they send and receive Ethernet frames from the TAP device or the Vector SIL Kit.
+The applications will produce output when they send and receive Ethernet frames from the TAP device or the SIL Kit.

 ## ICMP Ping and Pong
 To ping the ``sil-kit-demo-ethernet-icmp-echo-device`` and make sure the route over the Windows TAP is taken, specify the source as follow: